Differentially Private Low-dimensional Synthetic Data from High-dimensional Datasets: Introduction

 where $n$ is the size of the dataset.
 While~\cite{he2023algorithmically} succeeded in removing the logarithmic factor in~\eqref{eq:utility1}, it can be shown that the rate in~\eqref{eq:utility1} is otherwise tight.
 Consequently, the utility guarantees in~\cite{boedihardjo2022private,he2023algorithmically} are only useful when $d$, the dimension of the data, is small (or if $n$ is exponentially larger than $d$).
 In other words, we are facing the curse of dimensionality.
 The curse of dimensionality extends beyond challenges associated with Wasserstein distance utility guarantees.
 Even with a weaker accuracy requirement, the hardness result from Uhlman and Vadhan \cite{ullman2011pcps} shows that $n=\mathrm{poly}(d)$ is necessary for generating DP-synthetic data in polynomial time while maintaining approximate covariance.

 In~\cite{donhauser2023sample}, the authors succeeded in constructing DP synthetic data with utility bounds where $d$ in \eqref{eq:utility1} is replaced by $(d'+1)$, assuming that the dataset lies in a certain $d'$-dimensional subspace.
-However, the optimization step in their algorithm exhibits exponential time complexity in $d$, see \cite[Section 4.1]{donhauser2023sample}.
+Their notion of dimension is similar to the Minkowski dimension, and their method is applicable beyond the linear subspace setting.
+However, the optimization step in their algorithm exhibits exponential time complexity in $d$, see \cite[Section D]{donhauser2023sample}.

 This paper presents a computationally efficient algorithm that does not rely on any assumptions about the true data.
 We demonstrate that our approach enhances the utility bound from $d$ to $d'$ in \eqref{eq:utility1} when the dataset is in a $d'$-dimensional affine subspace.
 Specifically, we derive a DP algorithm to generate low-dimensional synthetic data from a high-dimensional dataset with a utility guarantee with respect to the 1-Wasserstein distance that captures the intrinsic dimension of the data.